 The 6 day Makgadikgadi Pan section combines 3 nights in the luxurious Camp Kalahari with 2 nights camping out in the pans amongst the game and stars.
-Highlights include seeing the biggest and most famous baobabs in Africa, interacting with meerkats habituated to humans and a day tracking with the local San people.
+All year round highlights include seeing the biggest and most famous baobabs in Africa, interacting with meerkats habituated to humans and a day tracking with the local San people.

 WINNER of the 2014 BEST RIDING SAFARI in the GOOD SAFARI GUIDE AWARDS!